Percy Pig

 Percy Pig is a British brand of pig-shaped gummy raspberry, strawberry, cherry and grape-flavoured confectionery products made under licence in Germany by Katjes for Marks & Spencer which first appeared in stores in 1992.
 More than £10 million was grossed between June 2009 and 2010 in Percy Pig sales in Marks & Spencer's UK branches alone.
 They contain 3.5% fruit juice, and since May 2022 have been suitable for vegans.

-Percy Pig sweets are available in 100g, 170g and 400g.